ASNA/create-dbname-with-api/README.md

 ## Create or modify an ASNA Database Name.

-> Important.
-This code applies only to DataGate 16.x clients.
+> Important: This code applies only to DataGate 16.x clients.

+> Important: Any binary created using the `ASNADBName` class must be run with Windows adminstrative rights.

-The `ASNADBName` class provides five public methods that you can use to maintain database names programatically with AVR.
+The `ASNADBName` class provides six public methods that you can use to maintain database names programatically with AVR.
 Add the `ASNADBName` class to your project (or package it in a DLL and reference that DLL in your project) and use the example code below.

 Defaults are set in the `AssignCustomSourceProfileDefaults` method.